 How to do it:

-• 4 x 6 minutes at half marathon effort, 2-minute surge (no rest between)
+- Run for 6 minutes at half marathon effort, followed by a 2-minute surge (no rest between).
+Repeat this 4 times.

 ➥Mile Repeats

-You can run mile repeats on a: Add this workout later in your training cycle, after you’ve done shorter interval work.
+Run 1 mile at 20-30 seconds faster than goal half-marathon pace or around an RPE 7.5-8: Add this workout later in your training cycle, after you’ve done shorter interval work.
 Mile repeats test both endurance and speed, so it’s important you have built your endurance and have conquered some lighter speed work before adding this workout to your schedule, Delaney says.

-Why it works: “When to do it leg strength, improve speed, and help with efficiency and VO2 max,” Delaney says.
+Why it works: “This workout will build leg strength, Five Trends in Super Shoes VO2 max,” Delaney says.
 You’re running these mile repeats faster than your half-marathon race pace, which will make your race pace feel easier, Delaney says.

 How to do it: